-This is a very common question at this time of year.
-The Registered Retirement Savings Plan (RRSP) has an annual deposit cut-off.
-This year the cut off is March 1, 2017.
-With the introduction of the Tax Free Savings Account (TFSA) in 2009 investors now contemplate which account is best for them.
+This is a very common question at this time of year as investors scramble for a last minute deposit to their Registered Retirement Savings Plan (RRSP).
 The answer is not straightforward and depends on a number of personal factors.
 Before making the decision, it is important to understand the difference between the two accounts.

 When you deposit money to your TFSA you will not be issued a tax-slip.
 This means that these deposits do not reduce your taxable income so there also will not be a tax refund from using the TFSA.
 The real benefit is that all future gains and withdrawals occur on a tax-free basis.
 When it does come time to use the money in your TFSA you can withdraw as you see necessary and it will not affect your taxable income, even if the money has grown substantially.

 The RRSP does have an annual cut-off for deposits to count in the previous tax year.
 For this year the last day to contribute will be March 1, 2018.
 Your limit is unique to your income from the previous tax year, but is calculated as 18% of your previous year’s income less any pension adjustments.
 If you’re not sure, it may be best to refer to your Notice of Assessment provided to by the Canada Revenue Agency.

 When you make a deposit to an RRSP you are issued a tax-slip which helps decrease your taxable income.
 This can be useful if you are in a higher tax bracket.
 The idea is that a deposit to your RRSP will lower your income so that you may end up paying less tax and get a refund when you file your taxes.